Struggling To Build an Emergency Fund

 Alan: The exact amount in your emergency fund is more art than science.

-All of these questions, and others, will play into how much you need to keep on hand.
-Three to six months of living expenses (not income) is the general rule of thumb, and I find that it applied to most clients.
+All these questions, and others, will play into how much you need to keep on hand.
+Three to six months of living expenses (not income) is the general rule of thumb, and I find that it applies to most clients.

 Q. How would the paycheck-to-paycheck individual go about building his/her emergency fund?